dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 `RequiredModules.psd1`, or if there are new releases of external modules listed in the file `RequiredModules.psd1`.

-Running this command will make sure the dependencies are resolved and to prepare the build and test environment.
+>**NOTE:** If script execution is restricted this needs to be run before
+>resolving dependencies.
+It changes execution policy to allow scripts to run.
+>```
+>Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+>```

+Running the command below will make sure the dependencies are resolved and to prepare the build and test environment.
+All dependencies are downloaded and saved in the project's `output` folder.
+There are normally no changes to the contributors machine with one exception.
+If the NuGet package provider is not installed, required by the _PowerShellGet_ module, it will be installed.
+The only way to avoid this is to manually install the package provider (for example by downloading any package from _PowerShell Gallery_) prior to running this command.
+If the Nuget package provider is not installed it will be installed in the current user's scope when the following command is run.

 ```powershell
 .\build.ps1 -ResolveDependency -Tasks noop
 ```

->**NOTE:** This does not install anything, it downloads the prerequisites
->into the `output` folder.
+>**KNOWN ISSUE 1:** If the project is dependent on pre-releases and the error
+>`Find-Module: A parameter cannot be found that matches parameter name
+>'AllowPrereleaseVersions'` is thrown, restart the _Windows PowerShell_
+>session and run the command again.
+This is due to the old version of
+>module _PackageManagement_ still being imported into the session (even when
+>we remove it) so _PowerShellGet_ calls the wrong version of the command
+>`Find-Package`.

->KNOWN ISSUE: There are currently an known issue with this task when
+>**KNOWN ISSUE 2:** There is currently a known issue with this task when
->moving between local DSC repositories.
-If you have resolved dependencies
+>moving between local DSC repositories in the same PowerShell session.
+If
->in one repository, then move to a second repository and resolve dependencies
+>you have resolved dependencies in one repository, then move to a second
->all dependencies do not download (the module PowerShell-Yaml).
-This is
+>repository and resolve dependencies all dependencies do not download
+>(for example the module PowerShell-Yaml).
+This is because the module is
->because the module is already imported into the session.
-To workaround
+>already imported into the session.
+The workaround is to open each local
->this make sure to open each new local DSC repository in a separate PowerShell
+>DSC repository folder in separate PowerShell sessions.
->session.

 #### Build module